mBurse Blog

 FAVR car allowance vs. standard car allowance

-A standard car allowance pays the same amount to all employees without any substantiation of business use.
-This makes the payments taxable to both employee and employer.
-Employees who drive a lot get the same amount as employees who drive less.
-And employees who work in expensive places get the same amount as employees who work in more affordable places.
+A standard car allowance provides a uniform payment to all employees, regardless of their actual business use.
+This procedure results in taxable income for both the employee and employer.
+Employees who drive frequently receive the same amount as those who drive less.
+And employees working in high-cost areas receive the same as those in more affordable regions.

-Because FAVR allowance rates are transparent, scalable, and accurate, they comply with states that indemnify employees from company expenses.
-This benefit is particularly important for organizations with employees operating in California, Massachusetts, and other states with employee-friendly labor laws.
+FAVR allowance rates are transparent, scalable, and accurate.
+This makes FAVR plans compliant with states that indemnify employees from company expenses.
+This benefit is significant for organizations with employees operating in California, Massachusetts, and other states with employee-friendly labor laws.

 • Vehicle value